 Try an asymmetrical, wavy bob that works best with a weave sew-in.
-The short sew-in bob cut looks sexy with voluminous waves.
+The short sew-in bob cut looks gorgeous with voluminous waves.

 Cut and style your sew-in weave into this sleek, shoulder-length blunt bob.
 Its bright ginger hair color shines best under the sun.

 Opt for a fresh shoulder-length lob with a ginger spice hue.
-This straight, asymmetrical weave is sleek and sexy.
+This straight, asymmetrical weave is sleek and stunning.

 When it comes to black weave sew-in hairstyles, consider a deep side part to complement a gorgeous neck-length bob.
 Straighten your black sew-in weave to pull off an edgy style.

 A side-part bob is an effortless sew-in hairstyle.
 Recreate this look with a sew-in hair weave for added length and volume.

 Amp up a traditional shoulder-grazing bob haircut with these cute curls.
 A voluminous and bouncy water wave mane flatters a round face.
 Now, that’s a very neat concept for bob sew in hairstyles!